ipirangad3v/kairos-android-app/README.md

 - **Wear OS**:
   - **Optimized for Wearable Devices**: A dedicated interface to view upcoming events directly on your smartwatch.
   - **Quick Glance**: Get event notifications and details at a glance, right on your wrist.
+  - **Watch Face Complications**: Add Kairós complications to your favorite watch face for immediate access to upcoming event information.
   - **Global Alarm Toggle**: Enable or disable event alarms directly from your watch.

 - **Robust Permission Handling**: Guides the user through granting all necessary permissions, including special ones like `SCHEDULE_EXACT_ALARM` and `USE_FULL_SCREEN_INTENT`.